 Boiling Water Technique

-Simply boil a pot of water and pour it directly onto ant hills or along ant trails.
+The boiling water technique offers a simple and effective way to eliminate ants.
+Boil a pot of water and pour it directly onto ant hills or along ant trails.
+The hot water kills the ants and destroys their nest.

 Dealing with Specific Ant Types